 The BMW M3 produced between 2000 and 2006 was one of the most affordable yet iconic sports cars ever made.
 The M3 has always been known for reasonable pricing considering its competitive performance.
 The E46 generation highly improved on the previous car, the E36.
 The E46 offered a 333-horsepower 3.2-liter inline-six engine, which could accelerate from 0-60 mph in 5 seconds with a top track speed of 155 mph.
 The E46 could reach a top speed of 170 mph if it weren't for the electronic limiter.
 In terms of the transmission, the standard manual offered a sportier feel versus the dual-clutch SMG.

 The main reliability problems with the E46 were internal electronics -- some noted trouble spots include random button failure and windows jamming up or down.
 If you're unable to find an E46 for the $30,000 price point, you can get similar performance with the previous E36.
 However, you'll likely be looking at higher mileage, and you'll especially want to get it thoroughly checked out before buying.
+Many generations of the M3 were offered in both coupe and sedan body styles, opt for the sedan if you need a larger rear seat, or the coupe for a sportier grand touring car.

 7. Subaru BRZ